-Below are some examples of common algal phenomena observed in the natural world.
+Below are some examples of common algal phenomena observed in the natural world, structured around bloom formation and its various causes.
 These examples are intended to serve as the foundation for your experimentation.
 Click one of the buttons below, read through a description of the dynamics at play during the event, and think about how you could model this phenomenon.
 What questions about the could you ask and answer using our products?

 Phytoplankton biomass in regions of the ocean varies based on the concentration of nutrients in their region.
 In certain coastal regions the rotation of the planet combined with coastal winds pushes the top layer of water offshore, bringing nutrient-rich water from the deep ocean in so-called upwelling events.
 This physical forcing gives rise to high phytoplankton biomass on the coast, but similar forcings are not present in the open ocean.
 Consequentially, the biomass of pelagic (open ocean) phytoplankton is not as high` as it is on the coastline.
 In many cases only one nutrient is termed "limiting," because while there may be enough of other nutrients to sustain growth, only one need to be deficient in order to suppress it.
 Regardless of the normal or average phytoplankton biomass in a region, that most of the concentration can be explained by the limits of the most depleted nutrient raises many questions.
 Chief among them: what happens when nutrients are suddenly dumped into a nutrient limited environment?
 Sudden spikes of the limiting nutrient into an environment gives it additional carrying capacity, which leads to a rapid increase in phytoplankton biomass.
 This now abundant assemblages can cloud the water column to such a degree that these events are called "blooms."
 Although blooms come in many different colors, they are also colloquially known as "red tides."